-Samuel Garrison was appointed interim senior vice president for university relations in February 2020.
+Samuel Garrison was appointed senior vice president for university relations in February 2021.
 In this capacity, he provides strategic direction and leadership of USC’s efforts to continuously improve its relationships with external and internal stakeholders.
 His responsibilities include government and community relations, civic engagement, education and government partnership programs, and USC Radio Group that operates two of the top classical music stations in the U.S. including KUSC, the nation’s largest classical station, and KDFC in San Francisco.

 Most recently, Garrison served as chief of staff to the chair of the USC Board of Trustees and as a special advisor to President Carol L. Folt.
 He began his career working in roles on Capitol Hill for Senator Dianne Feinstein and Congressman Adam Schiff.
 After returning to Southern California, he served as a communications director to a Los Angeles City Council member then led the government affairs and public policy department at the Los Angeles Area Chamber of Commerce, one of the nation’s largest regional business federations.
 During his six years at the chamber, Garrison revitalized the organization’s advocacy effectiveness with public officials at all levels of government and forged partnerships on important civic issues with organized labor, government reform advocates, and community healthcare stakeholders.
 He also drove the chamber’s leadership roles on multiple successful state and local ballot measures including landmark state redistricting (Proposition 11) and term limits reform (Proposition 28) initiatives.